common-workflow-language/user_guide/src/topics/troubleshooting.md

 WARNING Final process status is permanentFail
 ```

-The workflow is in the `permanentFail` status, but you can inspect the intermediate
+The workflow is in the `permanentFail` status due to `step_b` failing to execute the
+non-existent `ouch` command.
+The `step_a` was executed successfully and its output
+has been cached in your `cachedir` location.
+You can inspect the intermediate files
-files created:
+created:

 ```{code-block} console
 :emphasize-lines: 4